Martin Sheen: Political views

+He has called himself a "very liberal life-long Democrat."
+He supported Joe Biden in the 2024 Democratic Party presidential primaries.

 Personal life

 Family

-Sheen married Janet Templeton on December 23, 1961, and they have three sons and a daughter, all of whom are actors: Emilio, Ramón, Carlos, and Renée.
+Sheen married Janet Templeton on December 23, 1961, and they had three sons and a daughter, all of whom are now actors: Emilio, Ramón, Carlos, and Renée.
 Carlos, however, decided to change his name when he began acting, calling himself Charlie Sheen after making the decision to anglicize his first name and take his surname from his father's stage name, although he was already known only as Charlie throughout his elementary school years.

 Charlie and his father parodied their roles in the 1993 movie Hot Shots!
-Part Deux; when their river patrol boats passed each other, they both shouted, "I loved you in Wall Street!" a film they both starred in as father and son in 1987.
+Part Deux; when their river patrol boats pass, each shouts, "I loved you in Wall Street!" a film they starred in as father and son in 1987.